-BS-AGBS - Agribusiness, B.S.
+BS-AGGN - Agriculture, General track, B.S.

+A degree in Agriculture with a diversified curriculum can be a path to a number of careers within ag- and environment-focused private/public companies and state or federal agencies.
 Agribusiness is over a \$72 billion industry in Georgia and represents 16% of the state's employment base.
-In Florida direct output from agribusiness exceeds \$145 billion.
-Successful completion of this degree will prepare students for a wide array of exciting and challenging careers within agriculture.
-Career possibilities include sales and marketing in agriculture-related businesses, Extension and other government service careers, agricultural economics, financial institutions servicing agriculture, including local commercial banks, and agriculture production firms such as farms, ranches and livestock feeding companies.
-Students will learn the principles of managing land, people, money and other resources to produce a profit while servicing the consuming public and conserving our natural renewable resources.
-A minimum grade of C is required in all Agricultural Economics (AECO prefix) courses.
-Students in other majors may also earn a Minor in Agribusiness.
+Career targets include agriculture supply and manufacturing companies; cotton gins; financial institutions servicing agriculture, including local commercial banks; ag-related marketing businesses; livestock or seedstock sales companies and livestock cooperatives; food processors; and agriculture production firms such as farms, ranches, and livestock feeding companies.
+Students will learn the principles of managing land, people, money, and other resources to produce a profit while servicing the consuming public and conserving our natural renewable resources.
+Students in other majors may also earn a Minor in Agriculture